tangentstorm/bex/README.md

 - Bits in a Reg can be accessed individually either by number (with `get(ix)` and `put(ix,bool))`, or using a `VID` (`var_get`, `var_put`).
 Indexing by virtual variables is not supported.
 - `Reg` also provides a simple `increment()` method, as well as the more general `ripple(start,end)`.
-  These treat the register as a binary number, "add 1" at a specified location, and ripple-carry the result until a 0 is encountered or the carry overflows the end position.
+These treat the register as a binary number, "add 1" at a specified location, and ripple-carry the result until a 0 is encountered, or the carry overflows the end position.
+This is all intended to support `Cursor`.

+**Cursor**
-  This allows a `Regs` to easily be used as a cursor, or representation of a single path through a BDD/ANF-like graph structure.
+- `cur::Cursor` combines a `Reg` with a stack of `NID`s to provide a tool for navigating through the terms or solutions in a BDD/ANF-like graph structure.
-- `Reg` behaves in whatever way is most sensible for your `VidOrdering`: by default, bit 0 corresponds to the least significant bit, but with `--features small_on_top`, bit 0 is the most significant bit.
-The numbers you get out with to_usize should be the same no matter which ordering you use, but you can always explicitly ask for the reverse ordering using `as_usize_rev()`).

 **BDDBase**
 - You can now call `solutions()` on a `BDDBase` to iterate through solutions of the BDD.
 Each solution is presented as a `Reg` of length `nvars()`.

 **ANFBase**
 - The new `anf` module contains the beginnings of a BDD-like structure for working